apify/apify-docs/sources/academy/tutorials/apify_scrapers/getting_started.md

 ### [](#input) Input and options

 The **Input** tab is where we started and it's the place where you create your scraping configuration.
-The actor's creator prepares the **Input** form so that you can easily tell the actor what to do.
+The actor's creator prepares the **Input** form so that you can tell the actor what to do.
 Feel free to check the tooltips of the various options to get a better idea of what they do.
 To display the tooltip, click the question mark next to each input field's name.

 > We will not go through all the available input options in this tutorial.
 See the actor's README for detailed information.